Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 Depending on the maximum memory of your computer, setting this to `1g` should typically not result in such an error.
 2. `in` and `out`.
 Input and Output files.
 For paired-end sequencing, use also the commands `in2` and `out2`.
+The input accepts zipped files, but make sure the files have the right extension (e.g. file.fastq.gz).
 Use `outm` (and `outm2` when using paired-end reads) to also save all reads that failed to pass the trimming.
 Note that defining an absolute path for the path-out command does not work properly.
 Best is to simply put a filename for the file containing the trimmed reads which is then stored in the same directory as the input file and then move this trimmed reads file to any other location using:
 `mv ${pathdata}${filename::-6}_trimmed.fastq ${path_trimm_out}`
 3. `qin`.
 Set the quality format.
-33 for phred 33 or 64 for phred 64 or auto for autodetect (default).
+33 for phred 33 or 64 for phred 64 or auto for autodetect (default is auto).
 4. `ref`.
 This command points to a .fasta file containg the adapters.
 This should be stored in the location where the other files are stored for the BBDuk software (`${path_bbduk_software}/resources`)
 Next are a few commands relating to the kmers algorithm.
-4. `ktrim`.
-This can be set to either right trimming (`r`, default), left trimming (`l`) or to None setting (`N`).
+5. `ktrim`.
+This can be set to either don't trim (`f`, default), right trimming (`r`), left trimming (`l`).
-Basically, this means what needs to be trimmed when an adapter is found, where right trimming is towards the 5'-end and left trimming is towards the 3'-end and None setting is not trimming, but simply setting the nucleotides that match the adapter sequence to N, which means it will be ignored during alignment.
+Basically, this means what needs to be trimmed when an adapter is found, where right trimming is towards the 5'-end and left trimming is towards the 3'-end.
-For example, when setting this option to `ktrim=r`, than when a sequence is found that matches an adapter sequence, all the basepairs on the right of this matched sequence will be deleted including the matched sequence itself.
+For example, when setting this option to `ktrim=r`, then when a sequence is found that matches an adapter sequence, all the basepairs on the right of this matched sequence will be deleted including the matched sequence itself.
+When deleting the whole reads, set `ktrim=rl`.
+6. `kmask`.
+Instead of trimming a read when a sequence matches an adapter sequence, this sets the matching sequence to another symbol (e.g. `kmask=N`).
-5. `k`.
+7. `k`.
 This defines the number of kmers to be used.
 This should be not be longer than the smallest adapter sequences and should also not be too short as there might too much trimmed.
-Typically values around 20 works fine.
+Typically values around 20 works fine (default=27).
-6. `mink`.
+8. `mink`.
 When the lenght of a read is not a perfect multiple of the value of `k`, then at the end of the read there is a sequence left that is smaller than length k.
 Setting `mink` allows the software to use smaller kmers as well near the end of the reads.
 The sequence at the end of a read are matched with adapter sequences using kmers with length between mink and k.
+9. `minkmerhits`.
+Determines how many kmers in the read must match the adapter sequence.
+Default is 1, but this can be increased when for example using short kmers to decrease the chance that wrong sequences are trimmed that happen to have a single matching kmer with an adapter.
+10. `minkmerfraction`.
+A kmer in this read is considered a match with an adapter when at least a fraction of the read matches the adapter kmer.
+11. `mincovfraction`.
+At least a fraction of the read needs to match adapter kmer sequences in order to be regarded a match.
+Use either `minkmerhits`, `minkmerfraction` or `mincovfraction`, but setting multiple results in that only one of them will be used during the processing.
-7. `hdist`.
+12. `hdist`.
 This is the Hamming distance, which is defined as the minimum number of substitutions needed to convert one string in another string.
 Basically this indicates how many errors are allowed between a read and and an adapter sequence to still count as an exact match.
 Typically does not need to be set any higher than 1, unless the reads are of very low quality.
 Note that high values of hdist also requires much more memory in the computer.
+13. `restrictleft` and `restrictright`.
+Only look for kmers left or right number bases.
-8. `tpe` and `tbo`: This is only relevant for paired-end reads.
+14. `tpe` and `tbo`: This is only relevant for paired-end reads.
 `tpe` cuts both the forward and the reverse read to the same length and `tbo` trims the reads if they match any adapter sequence while considering the overlap between two paired reads.

 So far all the options were regarding the adapter trimming (more options are available as well, check out the [user guide](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/)).
 These options go before any other options, for example the following:

-9. `qtrim=rl`.
-This an option for quality trimming which indicates whether the reads should be trimmed on the right (`r`), the left (`l`)or both.
+15. `qtrim`.
+This an option for quality trimming which indicates whether the reads should be trimmed on the right (`r`), the left (`l`), both (`fl`), neither (`f`) or that a slidingwindow needs to be used (`w`).
+The threshold for the trimming quality is set by `trimq`.
-10. `trimq`.
-This sets the minimum quality that is still allowed.
+16. `trimq`.
+This sets the minimum quality that is still allowed using phred scores (e.g. Q=14 corresponds with $P_{error} = 0.04$).
-In this case, all quality score below Q=14 ($P_{error} = 0.04$) are trimmed.
-11. `minlen`.
+17. `minlength`.
 This sets the minimum length that the reads need to have after all previous trimming steps.
 Reads short than the value given here are discarded completely.
-12. `mlf`.
+18. `mlf`.
 Alternatively to the `minlen` option, the Minimum Length Fraction can be used which determines the fraction of the length of the read before and after trimming and if this drops below a certain value (e.g 50%, so `mlf=50`), then this read is trimmed.
+19. `maq`.
+Discard reads that have an average quality below the specified Q-value.
+This can be useful after quality trimming to discard reads where the really poor quality basepairs are trimmed, but the rest of the basepairs are of poor quality as well.
-13. `ftl` and `ftr`.
+20. `ftl` and `ftr` (`forcetrimleft` and `forcetrimright`).
 This cuts a specified amount of basepairs at the beginning (`ftl`) or the last specified amount of basepairs (`ftr`).
 Note that this is zero based, for example `ftl=10` trims basepairs 0-9.
-14. `maq`.
-Discard reads that have an average quality below the specified Q-value.
-This can be useful after quality trimming to discard reads where the really poor quality basepairs are trimmed, but the rest of the basepairs are of poor quality as well.
-15. `ftm`.
+21. `ftm`.
 This force Trim Modulo option can sometimes be useful when an extra, unwanted and typically very poor quality, basepair is added at the end of a read.
 So when reads are expected to be all 75bp long, this will discard the last basepair in 76bp reads.
+When such extra basepairs are present, it will be noted in FastQC.

 Finally, to check the quality of the trimmed sequence using the command: